-Award Type STVR (deferred shares) STVR/VR historical (deferred shares) VR (deferred shares) Eligibility Chief Executive Officer (CEO), Group Ex General Manager Internal Audit (GGM xecutive Committee (ExCo) and Group IA) .
+Award Type STVR (deferred shares) STVR/VR historical (deferred shares) VR (deferred shares) Eligibility General Manager Internal Audit (GGM IA) 1 .
 All other employees (excluding select roles in the United Kingdom (UK)/China2) Financial Year (FY) of grant 2022 Performance and Remuneration Review (PRR): granted in FY23 2021 PRR: granted in FY22 Historical grants: on foot during FY23 & FY22 2022 and 2021 PRR: granted in FY23 & FY22 Historical grants: on foot during FY23 & FY22 Grant approach 50% of the CEO, ExCo and GGM IA's Short Term Variable Remuneration (STVR) deferred as shares.
 50% of the CEO's STVR, 25% of ExCo's Variable Remuneration (VR) (except for the Chief Risk Officer (CRO)), and 33% of the CRO and GGM IA's VR, deferred as shares.
 If VR is at or exceeds AUD 100,000, then 60% of total VR amount is deferred as shares.
 Conditions Deferred over years two and three, wh period (i.e., 1 October to 30 Septembe Deferred over years two, three and four, where year 1 includes the performance period.
 Granted in late November.
 Allocation value Deferred shares granted based on the Volume Weighted Average Price (VWAP) of ANZ shares traded on the ASX in the five trading days leading up to and including 1 October.
-Deferred shares granted based on the ASX in the five trading days leading up ii) Exceptional circumsta ances Remuneration foregone In exceptional circumstances, we grant deferred shares to certain employees when they start with ANZ to compensate them for remuneration they have forgone from their previous employer.
-The vesting period generally aligns with the remaining vesting period of the remuneration they have forgone, and therefore varies between grants.
-Retention We may grant deferred shares to high performing employees who are regarded as a significant retention risk to ANZ.
+Deferred shares granted based on the ASX in the five trading days leading up ii) Exceptional circumstances

-1. All Banking Executive Accountability Regime (BEAR) Accountable Executives.
+^{1.} All Banking Executive Accountability Regime (BEAR) Accountable Executives.